drchrispinnock/hem2md/test/ExpectedTest.md

 What about [link1](https://link1.com/) and [link2](https://link2.com/)?

-C> And finally a quote.
+> And finally a quote.